viamrobotics/docs/docs/ml/upload-model.md

 1. Select the model you would like to update from your existing models.
 1. Click **Next steps** to continue.
 1. Select the **Model framework** or the type of model.
-   TensorFlow Lite, TensorFlow, PyTorch and ONNX model frameworks are currently supported.
+   TensorFlow Lite, TensorFlow, PyTorch, and ONNX model frameworks are currently supported.
 1. Upload the files required for your model framework.
 1. Click **Upload model**.